 Mantel Takes Up Betrayal, Beheadings In 'Bodies'

-This year, Hilary Mantel made history when she won a Man Booker Prize for her novel Bring Up the Bodies.
+This year, Hilary Mantel made history when she won a Man Booker Prize for her novel Bring Up the Bodies ,which is out now in paperback.
 She had previously been awarded the prize — England's highest literary honor — for her 2009 novel , Wolf Hall, and is now the first woman to receive the award twice.

 Wolf Hall was the first in Mantel's historical fiction trilogy about Tudor England.
 It ended with the beheading of Lord Chancellor Thomas More, King Henry VIII's counselor, after he opposed the king's decision to break away from the Roman Catholic Church.
 Among the king's reasons for breaking away from the church was his desire to divorce his wife, Catherine of Aragon, and marry Anne Boleyn.